bandama-framework/bandama-framework/README.md

 ## License

-The Banadam Framework is licensed under the MIT license.
+The Bandama Framework is licensed under the MIT license.
 See [License File](LICENSE.md) for more information.